 - While gargling, try to take the salt water as far back into your throat as possible, so that it touches the larynx, where actual healing is required.

 2. Apple Cider Vinegar

-It is believed that apple cider vinegar is the mother of all vinegar.
+It is believed that apple cider vinegar is the mother of all vinegars.
 It has great antibacterial and antifungal properties that work well against all kind of germs that attack the throat and mouth.

 How To Use

 It can be used in two methods.

 - Take 1-2 tablespoon of apple cider vinegar (preferably raw and organic).

 - Mix with one glass of warm water.